 - Drill and ceremonies

-- Proper wearing of uniforms and room inspections
+- Proper uniform wear, dress and appearance, and room inspections

-All cadet candidates are held to the same standards as representatives of the Air Force – our goal is to prepare you to become leaders at the Academy and later, in your role as an officer.
+All cadet candidates are held to the same standards as representatives of the Air Force – our goal is to prepare them to become leaders at the Academy and later, in their roles as Air Force officers.